 Here are some tips on how to recognize your child's efforts:

-Be spontaneous: Kids who are aware of grade-incentives lose interest in the task twice as fast as those who didn't know a reward was coming.
+Be spontaneous.
+Kids who are aware of grade-incentives lose interest in the task twice as fast as those who didn't know a reward was coming.
 So have dinner out to celebrate a good report card or the completion of a tough project.
 But don't promise it in advance — and don't do it for every success.

-Praise effort, concentration, and hard work: Make a point of emphasizing (and celebrating) progress over absolutes: The child who pulls up a C to a B probably worked as hard, or harder, than the one who coasts to an A every time.
+Praise effort, concentration, and hard work.
+Make a point of emphasizing (and celebrating) progress over absolutes.
+The child who pulls a C up to a B probably worked as hard, or harder, than the one who coasts to an A every time.

 Teach your children that their brains will get stronger and work better the more they use and challenge them — just like their muscles.

-- De-emphasize grades: Students who focus on grades tend to lose interest in learning for education's sake.
+- De-emphasize grades.
+Students who focus on grades tend to lose interest in learning for education's sake.
 Instead, note your child's efficient use of her time, praise her careful preparation for a test, or commend her for putting all her work away when she finished it.
 Together these are all tasks that make her a better student.
 Help her see that while grades do still matter (for college admission, for example), it's education that will really fuel her long-term success.